protasm/LPC90/docs/index.md

 <h3 id="3.1">3.1 Primitive Types <a href="#ch3">[toc]</a></h3>

+## Types

+### Primitive Types

 LPC90 supports the following primitive types:

 1. **int**
-   - Represents integer values.
+   - Represents integer values as a 32-bit signed integer with a range of -2,147,483,648 to 2,147,483,647.
    - Example: `int count = 42;`

 2. **float**
-   - Represents floating-point numbers with single-precision.
+   - Represents floating-point numbers with single-precision, following the IEEE 754 standard, with approximately 7 decimal digits of precision and a range of about ±1.4 × 10⁻⁴⁵ to ±3.4 × 10³⁸.
    - Example: `float pi = 3.14;`

 3. **status**